Stability of the ball for attractive-repulsive energies: Introduction

 Several results appeared recently in the mathematical literature about the minimization of energies of the form \eqref{eq:energy} (also for more general kernels) and about the corresponding relaxed problem among uniformly bounded densities

 Existence of minimizers for \eqref{eq:minrelaxed} is proved in \cite{ChFeTo14}, whereas in \cite{BurChoTop18} it is shown that a set $E$ is a minimizer for \eqref{eq:min} if and only if its characteristic function $\rho=\chi_E$ solves the relaxed problem \eqref{eq:minrelaxed}.
 While the minimization problem \eqref{eq:minrelaxed} has also been studied over probability measures, in \cite{CDM14} it is shown that for $d-2\leq \alpha < d$ and $\beta>0$ the optimal measures are actually $L^\infty$-functions.
 Recently, in \cite{CarPra}, this result is extended to a wide class of interaction kernels, where the authors also provide an a priori bound on the $L^\infty$-norm of minimizers.
+The problem \eqref{eq:minrelaxed} is in particular relevant to models of crowd motion as investigated in \cite{MaRoSa10,MaRoSaVe11} where the density $\rho$ describing the distribution of individuals is uniformly bounded.
+A question of interest is when the optimal densities are uniformly distributed on their support and when the constraint is saturated.
+In this case the problem \eqref{eq:minrelaxed} reduces to \eqref{eq:min} where $\rho$ is described by the characteristic function of a set.

 It is known that, for certain ranges of the parameters $\alpha$, $\beta$, \textit{balls are global minimizers of \eqref{eq:energy} for large mass}: more precisely, by using quantitative rearrangement inequalities Frank and Lieb in \cite{FraLie21} proved that for all $\beta>0$ and $0<\alpha<d-1$ there is a threshold $m_{\rm ball}\in(0,\infty)$ such that the ball with mass $m$ is the only (up to translation) minimizer of $\en$ for $m>m_{\rm ball}$.
 This result had already been obtained in the special case of quadratic attraction ($\beta=2$) by Burchard, Choksi and the third author in \cite{BurChoTop18}, by exploiting the convexity of the energy among densities $\rho$ with zero center of mass; a similar argument was afterwards used by Lopes in \cite{Lop19} to prove that, for $2<\beta\leq 4$ (and any $\alpha<d$) minimizers of \eqref{eq:minrelaxed} are unique up to translation and radially symmetric.
-It is worth to remark that, as observed in \cite{FraLie21}, for $\alpha\in[d-1,d)$ \textit{characteristic functions of balls are never critical points for the relaxed energy} and therefore they are never minimizers (see also Remark~\ref{rmk:alphalarge-2}).
+It is worth to remark that, as observed in \cite{FraLie21}, for $\alpha\in[d-1,d)$ \textit{characteristic functions of balls are never critical points for the relaxed energy} and therefore they are never minimizers (see also Remark~\ref{rmk:ball-noncrit}).

 Concerning the small mass regime, in \cite{BurChoTop18} it is shown that for $\beta=2$ and $\alpha\in[d-2,d)$ the minimization problem \eqref{eq:min} does not have a solution for all masses $m$ sufficiently small: indeed, in this case the minimizer of \eqref{eq:minrelaxed}, which is unique by convexity of the energy, satisfies $\rho(x)<1$ almost everywhere.
 In \cite{FraLie18} the same is proved for $d=3$, $\alpha=1$, and any $\beta>0$.